-Stuff You Never Thought to Bring (but Should)
+Stuff You Never Thought to Bring to Disney World (but Should)

-Besides the usual toiletries, recharging cords, and drugs, you might not have thought of these good ideas, too:
+Besides the usual toiletries, recharging cords, and medications, you might not have thought of these good ideas, too:

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.